RC Beyblade Gaia Dragoon V

 Aggressive Sub Attack Ring that cannot be fixed in place by any extant AR.

-Size creates leverage for opponents, increasing vertical recoil.
+Size creates leverage for opponents, giving it some vertical recoil issues.

 Tends to obstruct contact points of offensive ARs.

-Even if it could be fixed in place, the angles would make it useless.
+Even if it could be fixed in place, the angles would make it too recoil prone.